Are You looking For Hot Stock? Avalara (AVLR)

-Avalara (AVLR) traded 714290 shares on hands in most recent trading session and observed an average volume with 856.44K shares.
-The stock acknowledged active focus on shares in the Thursday trading session.
-AVLR disclosed a change of -1.14% and its listed share value at $74.27 in the recent trade transaction.
+Avalara (AVLR) exchanged 617218 shares on hands in most recent trading session and observed an average volume with 810.66K shares.
+The stock acknowledged active focus on shares on Tuesday.
+AVLR disclosed a change of 1.16% and its listed share value at $73.25 on 31/12/2019.
 This company belong to USA Country and part of Technology sector.
-It has a market capitalization of $.
+It has a market capitalization of $5.55B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -0.41% and trading from 50 days moving average with 0.09%.
+The stock price is performing along upward drift from its 200 days moving average with 1.92%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 49.2.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 VOLATILITY ANALYSIS:

-Volatility remained at 3.18% over last week and shows 3.33% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at -.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+Volatility remained at 3.19% over last week and shows 3.38% volatility in last month.
 VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 2.55.
+ATR value stands at 2.44.

 PROFITABILITY SNAP: